pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 !!!
 Attention "If you plan to deploy Console in Production, read the following and adjust your values.yaml accordingly."
     Deploying Pachyderm with a proxy simplifies the setup of Console (No more dedicated DNS and ingress needed in front of Console).
 In a production environment, you will need to:

-    - Activate Authentication.
+    - [Activate Authentication](../../../enterprise/auth/){target=_blank}.Although, if you are an Helm user, setting up your License Key in your values.yaml will activate Authentication by default.
+This instruction applies to users activating auth by using pachctl.
     - Update the values in the highlighted fields below.
     - Additionally, you will need to configure your Identity Provider (`oidc.upstreamIDPs`).
-See examples for the `oidc.upstreamIDPs` value in the [helm chart values specification](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L461){target=_blank} and read [our IDP Configuration page](../../../enterprise/auth/authentication/IDP-dex) for a better understanding of each field.
+See examples for the `oidc.upstreamIDPs` value in the [helm chart values specification](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L461){target=_blank} and read [our IDP Configuration page](../../../enterprise/auth/authentication/idp-dex) for a better understanding of each field.

-    ```yaml hl_lines="18 19-29"
+    ```yaml hl_lines="10-11 19-20"

     deployTarget: "<pick-your-cloud-provider>"